 Camila’s experience of the range of immigration matters also includes issues relating to revocation of refugee status, ‘first countries of asylum’ and the Immigration Rules (including entry clearance).
 She is developing a practice in asylum claims involving concurrent extradition proceedings.

-Camila represents clients in judicial review claims, including on an urgent basis, in the Upper Tribunal and Administrative Court, including challenges to decisions relating to fresh claims, certification, immigration detention, removal and trafficking.
+Camila represents clients in judicial review claims, including on an urgent basis, in the Upper Tribunal and Administrative Court, including challenges to decisions relating to fresh claims, certification, immigration detention, removal, trafficking and the issuance of passports.

-She represented the Seven Sisters Latin Village market traders in their legal challenge to the government’s decision to redevelop the market, led by Marc Willers QC.
+She represented the Seven Sisters Latin Village market traders in their legal challenge to the government’s decision to redevelop the market.

 Camila advises claimants in civil damages claims against the police and prisons, including false imprisonment, assault, malicious prosecution, misfeasance in public office and claims under the Human Rights Act 1998.
-She represents bereaved family members in inquests and has experience in making submissions on the applicability of Article 2 ECHR.
+She represents bereaved family members in inquests engaging Article 2 ECHR.

-Camila was led by Una Morris for the claimant in TPKN v Ministry of Defence EWHC 1488 (QB).
+Camila was junior for the claimant in TPKN v Ministry of Defence EWHC 1488 (QB).
 The primary issue was whether the Ministry of Defence could be held vicariously liable for the rape of the claimant by a fellow soldier on base, following a social event.
 The claimant successfully appealed against summary judgment/strike out on all grounds.

-During her pupillage under the supervision of Maya Sikand QC and Keir Monteith QC, Camila worked on statutory criminal appeals against conviction for victims of human trafficking (including R v L; R v N EWCA Crim 2129), and drafted grounds of referral to the Criminal Cases Review Commission.
+During her pupillage under the supervision of Maya Sikand QC and Keir Monteith QC at Garden Court Chambers, Camila worked on statutory criminal appeals against conviction for victims of human trafficking (including R v L; R v N EWCA Crim 2129), and drafted grounds of referral to the Criminal Cases Review Commission.
 She also appeared in the Crown, Magistrates and Youth courts for trials, bail hearings, sentencing, contested Proceeds of Crime Act proceedings and Criminal Behaviour Order hearings.